Bencaddyro/Savra/README.md

 ## General

 As many martingale provider flourish, like Versemate, Gallog, uexcorp, SC trade tools, here yet another "Best trade route" finders.
 With somes differences, no website, no fancy GUI, all source open, all data open.
 Up to you to test it on your computer !
-(But do not ask me how to run it on MS windows :shrug:)
+(But do not ask me how to run it on MS windows :shrug:).
 I do not claim this tool is perfect, bug free or accurate !
 Always double check what you plan.
-Still feel free to contribute to this tool if you want :hugs:
+Still feel free to contribute to this tool if you want :hugs:.

 ### Current feature